 All international students enrolled at Ashland University are required to enroll in this accident and sickness insurance plan sponsored by the University.
-This plan covers students for one year from August 12, 2013, to August 12, 2014, at a cost of $995 for the year.
-Students who submit, in English, written proof of comparable coverage can be exempted from the University insurance plan.
-The plan must be approved by an international student advisor by September 13.
-International student advisors are located on the seventh floor of the Library.
+This plan covers students for one year from August 12, 2017, to August 11, 2018, at a cost of $1,585 for the year.
+International students who attend Ashland on a government scholarship and have insurance coverage from their home country can waive the insurance.
+A copy of the scholarship award/financial gaurantee must be submitted to the Business Office by September 23rd to waive the insurance.

 Student Teaching Fee